KrlosPK/KrlosPK/README.md

 ## Web Developer (Front-end)
 - 👋 Hi, I’m @KrlosPK
-- 👀 I’m interested in Being a Full Stack Developer
+- 👀 I’m interested in Being a Frontend Developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and React

 <!---
 KrlosPK/KrlosPK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.